dualra1n/dualra1n/README.md

 #### However this script lets you dualboot iOS 15-13.6, (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
 #### This is not a downgrade, however you can use [downr1n](https://github.com/edwin170/downr1n) instead.

+# New Features

+1: using --aslrdisable when creating boot files will disable aslr in all process.
+2: using --ptracedisable when creating boot files will disable ptrace debugger detection: PT_DENY_ATTACH in the kernel.

 # Interested in dualbooting or downgrading to lower firmwares?

 1: [Semaphorin](https://github.com/hostedbyjustus/Semaphorin-Archive) (Free): supports SEP-less **tethered downgrades and dualboots** <br>‎ ‎ ‎ ‎ ↳ iOS 7.0.6-12.1 (13.x/14.x) on A7-A11 devices